harmony 鸿蒙Power-off Charging Animation Customization

 }

-Table 1 Description of the power-off charging animation configuration |Item|Description| |——–|——–| |id|Unique ID of the charging screen.| |screenWidth|Width of the charging screen, in pixels.| |screenHeight|Height of the charging screen, in pixels.| |dir|Resource path.| |bgColor|Background color of the charging screen.| |subpages|Subpage of the charging screen.| |coms|All components on the charging screen.| |visible|Whether elements are visible.| |text|Text content of a component.| |x|X coordinate of the component.| |y|Y coordinate of the component.| |w|Component width, in pixels.| |h|Component height, in pixels.| |fontSize|Font size of the component.| |fontColor|Font color of the text.| |align|Text alignment mode.| |imgCnt|Number of images.| |updInterval|Image updating interval, in ms.| |filePrefix|Prefix of an image file name.| |type|Component type.| |resPath|Resource file path of the component.|
+Table 1 Description of the power-off charging animation configuration |Item|Description| |——–|——–| |animation|Animation configuration.| |lackpowerChargingPrompt|Prompt for the Charging state in the low battery level.| |lackpowerNotChargingPrompt|Prompt for the Not charging state in the low battery level.| |components|Component set.| |type|Component type.| |id|Component ID.| |text|Text content of a component.| |x|X coordinate of the component.| |y|Y coordinate of the component.| |w|Component width, in pixels.| |h|Component height, in pixels.| |fontSize|Font size of the text.| |fontColor|Font color of the text.| |align|Text alignment mode.| |imgCnt|Number of images.| |updInterval|Image updating interval, in ms.| |filePrefix|Prefix of an image file name.| |resPath|Resource file path of the component.|

-6. Write the BUILD.gn file by referring to the BUILD.gn in the default folder of power-off charging animation configuration to pack the animation_config.json file to the //vendor/etc/charger directory.
+6. Write the BUILD.gn file by referring to the BUILD.gn file in the default folder of power-off charging animation configuration to pack the animation_config.json file to the //vendor/etc/charger directory.
 The configuration is as follows:

 import("//build/ohos.gni")